HidekiKawahara/RAPHSODEE/README.md

 Have fun!

 Please check samplingRateConvByDFTwin.m function in src.
 It is an independent implementation of the following algorithm.
+Refactored based on Gemini Advanced's suggestions on 25 June 2025.

 Välimäki, V., & Bilbao, S. (2023).
 Giant FFTs for Sample-Rate Conversion.
 Journal of the Audio Engineering Society, 71(3), 88–99.